KAOG currently features three important services, based on community needs and demand.

 HOW DO I PAY FOR MY REGISTRATION?

 Please make checks payable to: Korean American Outreach Group or KAOG.
 You may mail your check to: 8280 Willow Oaks Corporate Drive, Suite #600, Fairfax, Virginia 22031(Attention to: Soo Yee).
-Deadline for final payments is July 12, 2017.
+Deadline for final payments is the end of June.

 Limited scholarships and travel (for transportation and hotel accommodation) stipends are available for students who currently reside outside the greater D.C. metro area (Virginia, Maryland, and Washington, DC) and demonstrate financial need.
-The deadline for scholarship essays is July 12, 2017.
+The deadline for scholarship essays is the end of June.

-Scholarship Essay Prompts: * 300 words for each question.
+Scholarship Essay Prompts: * 250 words Limit for each question.

 1. Describe your work/volunteer experience.

 2. Why would you like to participate in the Youth Advocacy and L.E.A.D.
 Conference?